James Toseland: Superbike World Championship (2001–2007)

 Toseland struggled through the middle part of the season for top ten finishes, achieving two ninth places (the Netherlands and the United States).
-One of James' better showings was at Brno where he finished 13th, ahead of his teammate Colin Edwards.
-Amidst Bridgestone dominance he was the third-highest finisher on Michelin tires, the first being Andrea Dovizioso placed in ninth.
-At Phillip Island he ran third for a while but ultimately faded to sixth after frantic battles with the factory-supported Yamahas of Valentino Rossi and Jorge Lorenzo as well as Dovizioso and Shinya Nakano.
+One of his better showings was at Brno where he finished 13th, ahead of his teammate Colin Edwards.
+Amidst Bridgestone dominance, he was the third-highest finisher on Michelin tires, the first being Andrea Dovizioso placed in ninth.
+At Phillip Island, he ran third for a while but ultimately faded to sixth after frantic battles with the factory-supported Yamahas of Valentino Rossi and Jorge Lorenzo as well as Dovizioso and Shinya Nakano.

-Overall Toseland had a mixed first year in the Moto GP class, finishing 11th overall in the championship with 105 points.
+Overall Toseland had a mixed first year in MotoGP, finishing 11th overall in the championship with 105 points.
 Inconsistency was one of the main problems as he was unable to record regular top ten results despite having only two DNFs.

 It was confirmed that Toseland would stay on for 2009 with the Tech3 Yamaha team, racing alongside Colin Edwards as he did in 2008.
 Yamaha also decided to continue its relationship with the Tech3 brand through to 2010.

 In pre-season testing, Toseland suffered two major accidents, one with concussion.

-In 2008 Toseland had been unhappy with the communication with his engineer and his complaints led to a switch of crew chief with teammate Colin Edwards.
+In 2008, Toseland had been unhappy with the communication with his engineer and his complaints led to a switch of crew chief with teammate Colin Edwards.
 Edwards resented this change and refused to speak with Toseland during the early rounds of the season.
-Despite the change in crew chief Toseland only finished ahead of Edwards in two races for the year.
+Despite the change in crew chief, Toseland only finished ahead of Edwards in two races for the year.
 Toseland also received jump-start penalties at the Laguna Seca and Phillip Island rounds, the former resulting in a disqualification.

 On 1 October 2009, Yamaha officially confirmed that Spies would join Yamaha Tech3 to ride in the 2010 MotoGP championship, taking Toseland's place in the team.
 It was also announced before the Portuguese GP that Toseland would return to the Superbike World Championship.